harshgupta1810/DATA_HIDING_USING_LSB_IMAGE_STEGANOGRAPHY-/README.md

 ## Author

-This code is authored by [Your Name] and is provided under the [license type].
+This code is authored by Harsh Gupta and is provided under the [license type].

-For any questions or issues, please contact [author email].
+For any questions or issues, please contact harshgup11@gmail.com.